 The DynamicPDF Cloud API - a suite of tools for creating PDFs on the cloud - contains everything your organization needs to create and manipulate PDF documents.

-The DynamicPDF Cloud API has everything you need for creating and integrating professional PDFs into your applications.
+The DynamicPDF Cloud API has everything you need for generating and integrating professional PDFs into your applications.
 Use the DynamicPDF Designer to create professional-looking PDFs graphically.
 Use the API Endpoint to integrate DynamicPDF Cloud API's capabilities into your own applications.

 Designer is an online WYSWYG graphical tool for creating PDF documents and reports using no coding.